- Safari Explorer

 Departures designed for families with children under the age of 12.
 Far from the typical family vacation getaway, a yacht cruise provides kids a fun way to learn about nature and other cultures.
 With one crewmember for every two guests, kids and adults alike are accompanied on a variety of personal-choice excursions while the yacht is at anchor in your destinations.
 In a rare introduction to wilderness lifestyles, kids and the entire family will meet and interact with local residents of remote island communities.
 At the end of a week of up-close adventure, the crew will present each family member with a photo disc of several hundred images to share and reminisce for years to come.
 Each child under 12 will receive other mementos of their various explorations.

-Accommodations aboard yacht; meet/greet services and transfers between airport/boat; exclusive shore excursions; all meals aboard the yacht; premium wine, beer and liquor; all of the equipment for kayaking, stand-up paddle boarding, snorkeling, and small-boat exploration; onboard professional naturalist or guide; all taxes, port charges and fees; use of sauna; yoga classes; one complimentary massage.
+Accommodations aboard yacht; exclusive transfers and baggage handling between airport/yacht; shore excursions; all meals aboard the yacht; premium wine, beer and spirits; kayaking, stand-up paddle boarding, snorkeling, and small-boat exploration; onboard professional naturalist or guide; port taxes and fees; entry fees to national parks/preserves; use of sauna; yoga classes; one complimentary massage.

 Airfare to and from your home city; optional activities; super-premium wine, beer and liquor; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; fuel surcharge may apply.